 Cons have been gradually catching up to the major advances in event technology, adapting some of the best practices from fellow large-scale events like major league sports and music festivals.
-RFID technology is improving fan expos by being integrated to keep perimeters secure, while events are finally phasing out paper guidebooks!We’ve looked at the Con landscape in North America today and these are some of the biggest developments in the industry, and how they are contributing to a considerably heightened fan experience.
+RFID technology enables wristbands to improve fan expos by being integrated to keep perimeters secure, while events are finally phasing out paper guidebooks.
+We’ve looked at the Con landscape in North America today and these are some of the biggest developments in the industry, and how they are contributing to a considerably heightened fan experience.

 “It seems that numerous Cons experience such tremendous year over year growth in attendance, that they quickly outgrow their processes,” notes Andrew Feuerstein, Intellitix’s business development officer in charge of convention outreach.
 “Something that worked just fine when the event drew 2,500 patrons becomes a major headache as attendance grows above 10,000.”
-Hampered by outdated systems of verifying identification and printed-out lists, the processes of entry into Cons was badly in need of modernizing.
-Thanks to advances in registration software, RFID access control, and the uptake of pre-event credential mailing/fulfillment services there are major improvements being made to the entry into the event, and patrons are spending less time in line and more time enjoying what they came to see.
+Hampered by outdated systems of verifying identification and printed-out lists, the processes of entry into Cons was badly in need of modernizing with RFID technology.
+Thanks to advances in registration software, RFID access control, RFID wristbands, and the uptake of pre-event credential mailing/fulfillment services there are major improvements being made to the entry into the event, and patrons are spending less time in line and more time enjoying what they came to see.

 Security at fan conventions is a deeply complex topic worthy of its own feature, but it’s certainly worth noting that this landscape is changing very quickly.
 It should be no surprise to anyone familiar with the Con industry that it has unique challenges when it comes to searching its fans adequately.
 With elaborate costuming being an integral part of the culture, pat-downs or metal detectors aren’t sufficient, while being meticulous about searching each person can cause long wait times to get into the event.

 Cons are the lifeblood for many vendors in the fan culture space.
 They offer unprecedented access to the fans when they are in spend mode, and the ability to gather important email addresses and info is extremely valuable for staying in contact after the event.
 The old model of paper and pen lead retrieval is cumbersome, outdated and needs to be retired.
-Vendors often complain that the time spent writing down information is inhibiting them from communicating directly with the customer, and that any kind of backup will inevitably lead to people moving on beyond their booth.
+Vendors often complain that the time spent writing down information is inhibiting them from communicating directly with the customer and that any kind of backup will inevitably lead to people moving on beyond their booth.